CAS-eResearch/TAOImport/README.md

 taoconvert -s examples/sage.py
 ```

-The control script should consist of the following parts:
+The control script should consist of a class that inherits from `tao.Converter`,
+and should override appropriate methods to implement the following features:

  1. Extra arguments to be specified on the command line.
  2. Simulation parameters.